 God sent his very Son, Jesus Christ of Nazareth, as a true man born of the Virgin Mary, to live a perfect sinless life in our place, for us.
-And he also sent that perfect, sinless Son to be punished for $\sin - \underline{our} \sin - \underline{and}$ to die for $\sin - \underline{for}$ all the sins of all mankind.
+And he also sent that perfect, sinless Son to be punished for $\sin - \underline{our} \sin - and$ to die for $\sin - for all$ the sins of all mankind.
+He overcame sin and death by rising from the dead.